JD1927/the-movies-app/README.md

 ## Development server

+First things first.
+To serve this Angular application.
+It's required to have install NodeJS as your Javascript Runtime Environment (https://nodejs.org/es/).
+After that, you need to install Angular using the command: `npm i -g @angular/cli`.
+Then, you need to check that you installed it successfully by running `ng v`.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding